 - 1. Diagnostic evaluations and psychological testing. - 2.
 Psychotherapy and psychiatric services. - 3.
 Intensive outpatient programs, including day treatment and partial programs, which may include multiple services/modalities and lodging, delivered in an outpatient setting (up to 19 hours per week). - 4.
 Relationship and family therapy if there is a clinical diagnosis. - 5.
-Treatment of serious or persistent disorders. - 6.
-Diagnostic evaluation for attention deficit hyperactivity disorder (ADHD) or pervasive development disorders (PDD). - 7.
+Treatment of serious or persistent disorders.

+- 6. Diagnostic evaluation for attention deficit hyperactivity disorder (ADHD) or autism spectrum disorders. - 7.
 Treatment of pathological gambling.